rob-earwaker/rail/docs/rail.RAISE.md

 ## `rail.RAISE`

-The [`rail.RAISE`](#railraise) function is a functional equivalent of the `raise` keyword.
-It accepts a single argument, which it will attempt to raise as an exception:
+The [`rail.RAISE`](#railraise) function is a functional equivalent of the `raise` keyword and can be called with either one argument or no arguments.
+When called with one argument, the `raise` keyword will be used on the value provided:

 ```python
 >>> import rail